jakemcc/jakemccrary.com/source/_posts/2016-08-28-better-clojure-web-server-code-reloading.markdown

-library was created in January 2016 as a result of wanting a ring middleware that uses [org.clojure/tools.namespace](https://github.com/clojure/tools.namespace) reload changed code.
+library was created in January 2016 as a result of wanting a ring middleware that uses [org.clojure/tools.namespace](https://github.com/clojure/tools.namespace) to reload changed code.

 That desire happened because my team was running into reloading problems using ring's `wrap-reload` middleware.
-Unfortunately these problems happened prior to January 2016 and, since I didn't write this post back then, I've since forgotten what the problems were.
-Regardless, this project has been being used since the beginning of this year and has helped make my team's development workflow smoother.
+Unfortunately these problems happened about nine months ago and, since I didn't write this post back then, I've since forgotten these problems.
+Regardless, this project has been used since the beginning of this year and has helped make my team's development workflow smoother.

 ### Usage